String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Introduction

 Readers primarily interested in our proposal for resolving the GL singularity may wish to begin with Section~\ref{sec:basics}, and then skip to the final paragraphs of Section~\ref{sec:stabcrit}, which summarize the key information needed for the arguments presented in Section~\ref{sec:resolution}.

-\emph{Note:} While we were writing up our results, ref.~\cite{Chu:2024ggi} appeared in arXiv, which performs an analysis of non-uniform HP solutions in a perturbative expansion for small non-uniformity, and then studies the phase diagram.
+\emph{Note:} While we were writing up our results, Ref.~\cite{Chu:2024ggi} appeared in arXiv, which performs an analysis of non-uniform HP solutions in a perturbative expansion for small non-uniformity and then studies the phase diagram.
+The results from both studies agree where they overlap.